Addiction Treatment In Illinois

+In 2019, over 48,000 people in Illinois sought treatment for a substance use disorder (SUD).
+Heroin, Marijuana, alcohol, Amphetamines, and Cocaine were the most used substances in Illinois during the same year.
+From high-end, private residential centers to state-funded rehab, Illinois has treatment for people from all backgrounds with an addiction.
 There are dozens of treatment centers in Chicago and its surrounding suburbs.
 Illinois has rehabs up and down the state, including ones that are more secluded from busier, more populated areas.
-We can help you find a rehab near you right now.

-Depending on your treatment needs, addiction rehabs in Illinois may offer more than the rehabs in your area.
-Residents in the Midwest often travel to top rehabs in Illinois for better treatment, but also to get away from their current environment.
-Many people seek a change of scenery during addiction treatment because so many parts of their old environment are associated with drug and alcohol use.
-Getting away from that minimizes distractions during treatment and helps prevent relapse.
+Depending on the individual, drug and alcohol rehabs in Illinois may offer different approaches to treatment than the rehabs in their area.
+Residents in other Midwest states frequently travel to Illinois for their treatment options, but also to get away from their current environment.
+Many people seek a change of scenery during addiction treatment because their current environment is associated with drug and alcohol use.
+Getting away from that minimizes distractions during treatment and can help to prevent relapse.

 Illinois Drug Statistics